-There are also ways in which some of these risks can be mitigated with careful design of the Ombudsman's involvement.

-For instance, rather than being asked to 'endorse' a new policy, an Ombudsman can be asked to provide a risk-assessment - eg. what are the parts of this new policy or process that may give rise to concerns of unfairness and what are the ways in which that risk could be mitigated.
-The responsibility remains with management or the group implementing, however the Ombudsman's valuable input is accessed without implying a 'guarantee'.
+There are also ways in which some of these risks can be mitigated with careful design of an ombuds' involvement.
+For instance, rather than being asked to 'endorse' a new policy, an ombuds can be asked to provide a risk-assessment - eg. what parts of this new policy or process may give rise to concerns of unfairness and what ways can that risk could be mitigated.
+The responsibility remains with management, however the ombuds' valuable input is accessed without implying a 'guarantee'.

-Similarly, instead of being placed in an operational vetting role, the Ombuds can have input to the design of the process or the guidelines that will be used by others or could be asked to periodically review a sample of matters for fairness.
+Similarly, instead of an operational vetting role, the ombuds can have input to the design of the process or the guidelines that will be used by others or could be asked to periodically review a sample of matters for fairness.